textpattern/textpattern.github.io/administration/diagnostics-panel.md

 : Determines whether PHP is running as an Apache module or CGI.
 Used for sending header information appropriate to the platform.

 `php_uname`
-: Provides diagnostics info regarding the server’s operating system.
+: Provides diagnostics info regarding the server's operating system.

 `set_time_limit`
 : Makes sure PHP does not timeout before installation, updates (including language string changes), and file downloads can be completed.